Vincent-Zhang4135/Leetcode/Grind169/README.md

 ## 2D
  - num_rows == len(grid), then num_cols == len(grid[0]), and then the access item would be grid[row][col].
 As long as you keep it consistent, it will work find
- - consider out of grid indices
+ - check for out of grid indices
  - one cool thing u can do is directions [[-1, 0], [1, 0], [0, -1], [0, 1]] and then access for directions via for dx, dy in directions
+ - for bfs questions, it may be helpful to store a queue that begins with storing all squares that match a particular starting condition (level order traversal)

 ## Strings
  - sometimes, consider the ASCII value of the characters of your string